straut12/sj4u-gh/_pages/ref/coding/html.md

 # PHP
 PHP is an older scripting language that runs on the server side.
 You can install a php server extension in vs code and execute .php files.
 Make sure to create your project in a folder and open the folder instead of opening an individual file (otherwise you'll get 404 file not found error).
 Once you install the php server extension and create a .php file you can start the server and view the page in a browser.

+1. Install php server in vs code
+2. Create folder with .php file (ie index.php) and open the folder
+3. Use php tags for scripting
+4. Start the php server and go to the web page

 To insert php in your html just use the php tags.
 Example
 ```html